 16th Century, Elm, Shanxi.
-Thick dark lacquer mixed with fibers and “inverted sword leg” style characterize its Ming origin: great condition; all-original.
+Thick dark lacquer mixed with fibers and “inverted sword leg” style characterize its Ming origin; all-original.

 33½” h.
 39” w.
 19¾” d.